wilsonftrindade/imc-prosperity-4/README.md

 ## Artifact Status

 This repository preserves the competition-time code developed across Rounds 1-5 of IMC Prosperity 4.
-Some scripts may require minor path or dependency adjustments before running locally.
+The code reflects the fast-paced nature of the competition, so some scripts may require minor cleanup, path changes, or dependency adjustments before running locally.

-The main value of this repository is the round-by-round strategy development and implementation process behind our submissions.
+The main value of this repository is the round-by-round strategy development, trading logic, and implementation process behind our submissions.

 ## Acknowledgments and Reflections